cvghivebrain/HiveView/FORMATS.md

 * DTS - no samples
 * DV - no samples
 * DV1394 - no samples
+* Raw EAC3 - unsure how to detect
+* f32be/f32le/f64be/f64le - raw unheadered formats?
+* FFM - no samples
+* GSM - no header?

 ### Other
 * BPG - animation frames not extracted by libbpg